 NET MOVEMENT OF INDIVIDUALS BY RACE 2010-2019

-During that same time.

-The Rowen Region saw

-the most influx from

-people of color,

-especially among Black

-and Asian and Pacific
+The Rowen Region saw the most influx among Black, and Asian and Pacific Islander populations.

-Islander populations.

 Source: Wisconsin Applied Population Laboratory, 2010s Note: Reliable data on the Hispanic population was unavailable for this analysis.